CEDL2017/homework2-MDPs/report.md

 TA: try to elaborate the algorithms that you implemented and any details worth mentioned.

-## In this homework2, we have used the value iteration and policy iteration to Markov Decision Processes (MDPs) with finite state and action spaces problems.<p>
+## In this homework2, we have used the value iteration and policy iteration to solve Markov Decision Processes (MDPs) with finite state and action spaces problems.<p>

 ## In the "Problem 2a: state value function", due to the properties the numerical analysis and computational issues, the different order of steps (but same outcome in logical) may produce different results, so I tried many times to get the answer to pass.